UoB-COMSM0110/2024-group-3/docs/report/design.md

 ## System Architecture

 Our game in Processing is built upon a modular architecture that facilitates flexibility, extensibility and interpretability.
-The key design choice behind the game was creating a grid of cells which are accessible by coordinates (x,y) and are implemented by the 'GridCell' class.
+The key design choice behind the game was creating a grid of cells which are accessible by coordinates (x,y) and are implemented by the `GridCell` class.
 Below is an overview of the mapping of grid coordinates to the window.

 <blockquote> Grid is 45 rows by 100 cols where each cell has an index of (x, y) with the following mapping: